GradByte/GetirLiteApp/README.md

 ## How to run?

 Running this application is a straightforward process, requiring no special configurations.
-However, should you encounter any issues during execution, ensure that you are utilizing the recommended versions of the package dependencies listed below:
+However, in case you encounter any issues during execution, ensure that you are utilizing the recommended versions of the package dependencies listed below:

 - Alamofire: 5.9.1
 - Kingfisher: 7.11.0